top of page

 And I think my second teacher, like my first teacher, had this usual bias when he first met me.
 However, when he realized that I was committed to learning and that I was really willing to put in the time and hard work to achieve results, his attitude towards me totally changed.
 He started teaching me concepts of music that normally would not be taught to students learning level 2 and it was in this way that I was introduced to the wonder of music and why I started to love it.
 He was only my teacher for that third year as he moved away from Calgary in the summer of 2016.

 I also love singing!
 I sang in a community choir for 8 years (2004 - 2011) but started concentrating on solo voice in April 2017.
-My leaning is towards jazz and in September 2021, I started studying voice with Johanna Sillanpaa, who is my fourth teacher.
+My leaning is towards jazz and have taken jazz vocal lessons in the past.

 Because I fell in love with piano and music learning, I wanted to meet other adults like me who loved music learning too.
-I looked for almost a year but could not find the group that I was looking for.
+I looked for a few years but could not find the group that I was looking for.
 So I decided to create one: I conceived of ‘ Adults Learning Music Support Group’ in December 2017 and our first group meeting was March 11, 2018.
+Now, we are in our 7th anniversary year and our membership keeps growing which is a testament to the need of a group like this for adult music learners.